How do we optimize our statewide system to achieve our goals for higher education in Alaska?

 Current Strategic Pathways Presentations

-CURRENT VERSION: Strategic Pathways Update to Board of Regents Nov.
-10 - DOWNLOAD PDF
+CURRENT VERSION: Strategic Pathways Update for Board of Regents September 13, 2018 - DOWNLOAD PDF

 Core principles of the Strategic Pathways Framework